tmabraham/stylegan3/README.md

 ## Release notes

+> This is a version of StyleGAN3 which has Weights and Biases support for tracking of training results and model checkpoints. - Tanishq

 This repository is an updated version of [stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch), with several new features:
 - Alias-free generator architecture and training configurations (`stylegan3-t`, `stylegan3-r`).
 - Tools for interactive visualization (`visualizer.py`), spectral analysis (`avg_spectra.py`), and video generation (`gen_video.py`).